mimartin12/bw-hiring-exercise/roles/SHOT/exercises/README.md

 # Exercises

-To be successful in the "DevOps Engineer, Self-host" role, there are a few necessary skills.
+To be successful in the "Self-host Orchestration & Tooling Engineer" role, there are a few necessary skills.
 This role will be taking on responsibility of a few key areas in an fairly autonomous way.
 The following exercises will demonstrate those needed skills.
 Each one of these skills will be used on a weekly basis, if not a daily one.